Galaxias fontanus

 Galaxias fontanus, the Swan galaxias, is a species of fish in the family Galaxiidae.
 It is endemic to eastern Tasmania, Australia.

-The brownish-olive fish is only found in the Trout-free headwaters of the Swan and Macquarie River catchments.
+The brownish-olive fish is only found in the trout-free headwaters of the Swan and Macquarie River catchments.
 The streams occupied by the species have a low gradient and shallow waters.
 Natural populations are very small and fragmented, however the species has been successfully introduced into other predator-free streams.

 The fish ranges from 7cm to 13cm and can weigh up to 8 grams.
 Swan galaxias are carnivores and feed on aquatic and terrestrial insects.
 The fish have a spawning period is an extended period of time of 3 months within the spring season (typically August and October).
-The number of eggs that the Swan galaxias lay range from 150 to 550 eggs and have a diameter between 2.2 to 2.5mm.
+The number of eggs that the Swan galaxias lay range from 150 to 550 eggs and have a diameter between 2.2 and 2.5mm.

 It is listed as Endangered on the IUCN Red List and Environment Protection and Biodiversity Conservation Act 1999.
 The primary threat to the Swan galaxias is predation from exotic and introduced species, poor water quality, extreme climatic conditions and human activities such as agriculture and damming.
 Conservation practices were funded by the World Wide Fund for Nature (WWFN) and the Endangered Species Program of Environment Australia (ESP) to conserve the species population.

 Description

-Adult Swan galaxias’ have a length that ranges from 7cm to 13cm and can weigh up to 8 grams.
+Adult Swan galaxias have a length that ranges from 7cm to 13cm and can weigh up to 8 grams.
 The colouring of the fish changes from a dark olive-green on its back and sides to a white-grey on its stomach.
 The sides and back form a pale brown speckling with irregular brown bars and patches.
 It has a medium forked tail fin with its dorsal fin situated above the vent.
 The pectoral fins span to approximately half the length back towards the pelvic fin and attributed to be relatively small in size.
 The fins are unblemished.
 Scales are absent on the fish with its body covered by smooth skin.
 The head is attributed to be broad and flatish with its eyes located at the dorsal profile.

 Taxonomy

 The scientific name of the Swan Galaxias is Galaxias fontanus.
 The species was first discovered by ichthyologist Wayne Fulton in 1978 in Hardings Falls situated on the Swan River in Eastern Tasmania.
 The swan galaxias is classified as an Actinopteri because its fins have the consistency of skin.
-The fish is apart of the order galaxiiformes and galaxiidae family as it is a freshwater fish known to be found only in the Southern Hemisphere.
-Fulton’s genus name for the species, fontanus (“fast running”), was derived from Greek mythology, in reference to the rapidly moving river the fish is found in.
+The fish is a part of the order galaxiiformes and galaxiidae family as it is a freshwater fish known to be found only in the Southern Hemisphere.
+Fulton's genus name for the species, fontanus ("fast running"), was derived from Greek mythology, in reference to the rapidly moving river the fish is found in.